survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

-The idea is that `Notes` will return via our callback the id of the note being modified and the new state of the task.
-We'll then patch the state of the application through `setState` as before.

 To make the scheme work as designed, we need to modify `Notes` to work according to the idea.
 It will `bind` the id of the note in question.
 When the callback is triggered, the remaining parameter receives a value and the callback gets called:

 **app/components/Notes.jsx**